Randall Park Mall: Decline and closure

 The mall's decline began in December 1994 when Edward J. DeBartolo died.
 Two years after DeBartolo’s death, DeBartolo Realty Corporation merged with competitor Simon Property Group to form Simon DeBartolo Group, gaining ownership of Randall Park.
 The next year, the mall's occupancy was 73%, which was well below the national average of 85%.
-However, by 2000, that figure had reached 92%, fostering hopes of a full recovery for the institution.
+However, by 2000, that figure had reached 92%, fostering hopes of a full recovery for the institution, though these hopes were short lived once JCPenney announced the closure of their outlet store at the mall that autumn.

 The first anchor store to close at the mall was Horne's, which closed when the chain filed for bankruptcy in 1992.
 That same year, Higbee's was renovated into Dillard's, and in 1993 The May Company became Kaufmann's.
 Three years after that, the lower level of the Horne's store was converted into LaSalle Furniture and the upper level was converted into Burlington Coat Factory.
 The JCPenney store was converted into an outlet store in October 1998, but closed in January 2001 due to falling sales and as a result of closures of 44 locations nationwide.
 Dillard's closed its Randall Park Mall Store in March 2003, shortly after an incident where an off duty police officer, who was moonlighting as a security guard, apprehended a suspected shoplifter and injured him by slamming his head on the floor.
 The suspect died in the hospital two days later.
-In May 2003, two months after the closure of the Dillard's store, the security was sentenced to three years in prison for murdering the suspect.
+In May 2003, two months after the closure of the Dillard's store, the security guard was sentenced to three years in prison for involuntary manslaughter of the suspect.
 By 2004, about 50% of the mall was vacant, including the former Dillard's and JCPenney.
 The infrastructure was physically dilapidated, and many area residents viewed the mall as unsafe.
-Many of the vacant store fronts were completely walled off and the escalators and fountains were shut off.
+Many of the vacant store fronts were completely walled off and the escalators and fountains were not operating.
 In 2002, the mall was sold to the Farbman Group.
 In turn they sold Randall Park to investor Haywood Whichard for $6 million – just fifteen percent of the original construction cost.
-As the mall declined, the stores and buildings around it did so too.
+As the mall declined, the stores and surrounding buildings did also.

 Kaufmann's was rebranded into Macy's in 2006.
 In June 2007, it was announced that Cleveland-based trade school Ohio Technical College would acquire more than 200000 sqft of space at the mall.
 The school's PowerSports Institute occupied the former JCPenney and Firestone Complete Auto Care areas.
-Macy's shuttered its Randall Park Mall store in March 2008.
+On December 28, 2007, it was announced that Macy’s would close three stores in Ohio, with the Randall Park location among them.
+The store's final day of business was February 16, 2008.